fvictorio/evm-puzzles/Walkthrough.md

 ?
 Enter the calldata:
 ```

 Say hello to the [CALLDATALOAD instruction](https://www.evm.codes/#35).
 This instruction gets the input data from the calldata attached to a transaction.
 There are a few important things to note about this opcode.  `CALLDATALOAD` expects an integer at the top of the stack to know what byte to start loading the calldata from.
-For example, if you send a transaction with a 32 byte sequence as calldata and you push `08` to the top of the stack, when you execute `CALLDATALOAD`, the all of the calldata from byte 8 to byte 32 will be pushed onto the top of the stack.
+For example, if you send a transaction with a 32 byte sequence as calldata and you push `08` to the top of the stack, when you execute `CALLDATALOAD`, all the calldata from byte 8 to byte 32 will be pushed onto the top of the stack.
 As an additional note, if the calldata is 64 bytes and you need to access the second 32 byes of the sequence, you can push `20` onto the stack and then use `CALLDATALOAD` to get the second 32 byes of the sequence.

 Now back to the puzzle.
 We can see that there is `PUSH1 00` followed by `CALLDATALOAD` meaning that the calldata will be loaded in starting from byte 0 and bytes 0-32 of the calldata will be pushed onto the top of the stack.
 We can see that the `JUMP` instruction needs to alter the program counter to `0a` (ie. the 10th instruction).
 Feel free to stop here and try to solve the rest of the puzzle.